 The preferred sawing pattern for small hardwood logs is one that balances the growth stresses as the log is milled and maximises the proportion of quartersawn timber.
 The sawing pattern presented is a method that can be only used on a mill that allows you to cut through the full width of the log and rotate the log a number of times during the milling process.
 This is possible on most portable bandsaws.
 Some of the boards would need to be resawn to remove sapwood, the pith and any other defects but this would be best done after the timber is dried as other defects may become evident.

 A possible quatersawing pattern for use on a horizontal bandsaw.
+First the log is squared up - this removes most of the highly stressed outer wood.
+Then the central core is boxed out - this removes the knotty core, pith and juvenile wood.
+Then the pieces can be sawn to produce the widest possible quatersawn boards.
 Note that the log must be rotated as it is broken down.
 The final sections can be cut on a resaw bench or done individually on the bandsaw.

 Types of farm scale mills